norfolkjs/general-info/README.md

 We want to get local developers together to eat food, drink beer, and talk about anything and everything JavaScript.

+Our primary requirement is to make our events accessible to everyone who wants to attend.
+We also want all of those in attendence to feel comfortable in their surroundings and with those around them.
+If we're not meeting these requirements, then feel free to put in an [issue](https://github.com/norfolkjs/general-info/issues), or email any one of the organizers.

 ## Want more information?

 #### Check out our Website